LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 Bytes
 *****

-Binary data in Lasso is stored and manipulated using the ``bytes`` data type.
+Binary data in Lasso is stored and manipulated using the :type:`bytes` data type.
 This chapter details the symbols and methods that can be used to manipulate binary data.

 .. note::
    The bytes type is often used in conjunction with the string type to convert binary data between different character encodings (UTF-8, ISO-8859-1).
-See the :ref:`Strings<strings>` chapter for more information about the string type.
+See the :ref:`strings` chapter for more information about the string type.

 Creating Bytes Objects